Awadh

-Awadh ([əˈʋədʱ]), known in British historical texts as Avadh or Oudh, is a historical region in northern India, now constituting the northeastern portion of Uttar Pradesh.
+Awadh ([əˈʋədʱ]), known in British Raj historical texts as Avadh or Oudh, is a historical region in northern India, now constituting the central portion of Uttar Pradesh.
 It is roughly synonymous with the ancient Kosala region of Hindu, Buddhist, and Jain scriptures.

-It was a province of all the major Islamicate dynasties in India including the Mughal Empire.
+It was a province of all the major Islamic dynasties in India including the Mughal Empire.
 With the decline of late Mughal Delhi, Awadh became a major source of literary, artistic, religious, and architectural patronage in northern India under the rule of its eleven rulers, called Nawabs.
 From 1720 to 1856, the nawabs presided over Awadh, with Ayodhya and Faizabad serving as the region's initial capitals.
 Later, the capital was relocated to Lucknow, which is now the capital of Uttar Pradesh.

-The British conquered Awadh in 1856, which infuriated Indians and was recognised as a factor causing Indian Mutiny (1857-58), the biggest Indian uprising against British rule.
+The British conquered Awadh in 1856, which infuriated Indians and was recognised as a factor causing the Indian Rebellion (1857-58), the biggest Indian uprising against British rule.